ravijanjam/qkw/README.md

 The purpose of this application is to tag anything with a _label_ and, use it to retrieve the associated data for other applications.
 During any software development activity one might need to:

-* Quickly test a bunch of options, and not to mention their variations, and different environments.
+* Quickly test a bunch of options, not to mention their variations, in different environments.
 * Rapidly create variations, and execute them with a single versioned tag.
 * Add a _help-string_ or note with every option set.
 * Similar functionality, but different command base/ options can be tagged without having to remember them.
+* Store the data in a file rather than a executable script.

 As an example: